This is what a severe asthma exacerbation looks like .

 This is not a portrayal, this is the real thing!

 This next clip was taken from AsthmaUK.org and shows a teenager suffering a pretty severe asthma attack.
 He reminds me a lot of myself when I was his age.
-I lived this same exact scenario at least twice a year when I was growing up.
+I lived this same exact scenario at least four times a year when I was growing up.
 Not fun.